spyro005/HANOI-TOWERS/README.md

 ## Description

 This is a step by step solver of the hanoi towers problems.
-The user enters the number of disks of pegs (any number between 3 and 999) and the program

-prints a detailed move-by-move solution either on the shell/terminal or an output txt file (the output depends on the input parameter in input.txt, the default is the .txt file).
-Input parameters are placed on the input.txt file and are explained in more detail in later section.
+The user enters the number of disks of pegs (any number between 3 and 30) and the program prints a detailed move-by-move solution either on the shell/terminal or an output txt file (the output depends on the input parameter in input.txt, the default is the .txt file).
+Input parameters are placed on the input.txt file and are explained in more detail in later section 'Parameters set' section.

 The output draws initial and final tower game status and can also print inbetween moves and steps that get you to the solution.

 The exact output depends on the input parameters set on the input.txt file and is explained in the 'Parameters' section.

+You can enter 3 pegs and 3 disks to see the solution of the classic 3x3 problem, but you can actually use/enter any number of pegs and disks between 3 and 30, e.g. 5 disks with 4 pegs, 80 disks with 90 pegs, 22 pegs with 22 disks, 3 disks with 10 pegs, 50 disks with 5 pegs, etc.

 ## Getting Started